hthuwal/notes/MTP/progress_report.md

 ## 27th Aug 2018

+TODO: Go through: A [new relevant paper](https://arxiv.org/abs/1806.00358) that uses ARC dataset.

 #### Manual Analysis
 Some Questions with zero score and for which maximum number of support sentences were obtained from ARC dataset are chosen For Manual Analysis.